 Facts: Its global population is estimated at roughly 14,000-20,000 mature individuals.

-Virginia Zoo Vultures: females Eve and Meera
+Virginia Zoo Vultures: male John Denver and female Meera

 Collared Finch-billed Bulbul